 - Cross-platform apps developed with special frameworks: React Native, Xamarin, Flatter, etc.

 There is no ultimate go-to option: each one has its advantages and disadvantages.
 However, it is possible to find the most suitable variant depending on the context, budget, and requirements.

 Native development is when an application is being developed using a technology stack that is native to a targeted mobile platform.
 For example, Objective-C and Swift are native to iOS, while Java and Kotlin – for Android.
 Using native development means that an application will be able to run only on a platform for which it was developed.
 Therefore, if you want to target more than 1 platform with native development, you need to develop more than 1 application using different technology stacks.

-Why develop two separate applications if you can develop only one using cross-platform approach?
-The answer is simple - cross-platform development has some serious disadvantages in comparison to the native one.
+Why develop two separate applications if you can develop only one using a cross-platform approach?
+The answer is simple – cross-platform development has some serious disadvantages in comparison to the native one.
 These disadvantages of the cross-platform development are:

 - Limited user experience.
 Not only cross-platform development creates performance issues but can induce behavioral differences between Android and iOS versions of applications that would be difficult to manage on the same code base.

-- Complications developing custom features, which takes way longer than during native development.
+- Complications of developing custom features, which takes way longer than during native development.
 Those custom features may include payment gateways, integration with Apple systems (e.g. Apple Health), camera features, and so on.

 - Risk of changing cross-platform approach midway if the application gets too complicated to maintain or if unpredictable complications arise.

 - Team extension issues.
-On average, experienced React Native engineer is more expensive than Native iOS or Android developer and less prevalent.
+On average, an experienced React Native engineer is more expensive than Native iOS or Android developer and less prevalent.

-Think about it this way: you can use a hammer and nails to make a wooden fence, but it is much more efficient and reliable to use screws and electric screwdriver even though the latter one is more expensive.
+Think about it this way: you can use a hammer and nails to make a wooden fence, but it is much more efficient and reliable to use screws and an electric screwdriver even though the latter one is more expensive.